SupreetGha/algerian-forest-fires/README.md

 - Jupyter Notebook 📓

 ## 📊 Data Analysis & Modeling
-**Algerian_Forest_Fires_EDA.ipynb**
+**Algerian_Forest_Fires_EDA.ipynb**.
--  Perform feature engineering to create new variable (Classes) to help with classification prediction
+- Performed feature engineering to create a binary `Classes` variable (0 for "not fire", 1 for "fire") to aid in classification prediction.
--  Visualize data patterns using various plots to understand the relationship between meteorological conditions and fire events.
+- Visualized data patterns using histograms, boxplots, bar charts, and count plots to understand the relationship between meteorological conditions and fire events.
--  Carry out correlation analysis to identify which features have the strongest association with fire outbreaks.
+- Carried out correlation analysis to identify features with the strongest association with fire outbreaks, visualized through a heatmap.
--  Use these insights to guide our feature selection for the predictive model.
+- Stored and retrieved the dataset using MongoDB for efficient data management.
+- Conducted region-specific analysis by splitting the dataset into Bejaia and Sidi-Bel Abbes regions to uncover regional fire patterns.
+- Created monthly fire occurrence visualizations to identify seasonal trends in fire activity.

 <table>
   <thead>